srajma/xatra/README.md

 - [x] rename Colormap to Colormap
 - [x] efficiency and documentation
 - [x] [WONTFIX] use approx centroid calc
+- [x] [WONTFIX] make outline of rivers show on hover too -- need rivers to be grouped for that

 # Xatra: The Matplotlib of Maps